-Originally from Ottawa Ontario, Canada.
-Eitan Maoz began playing baseball at 8 years old and has not stopped playing or coaching since.
+Originally from Ottawa Ontario, Canada, Eitan Maoz began playing baseball at 8 years old and has not stopped playing or coaching since.

 Maoz played 1 year of junior college baseball for Genesee Community college in New York, where he was named 1st team all region and the runner up in region player of the year voting.
 A left handed hitting catcher, he posted a .405 batting average and an OBPS of over 1.000.
 After 1 year at GCC, he transferred to NCAA D2 UNC-Pembroke.
 At UNC-Pembroke, he was starting catcher and a part of the best team in UNCP history, and were ranked as high as #2 in the nation.
 As a junior, he posted an impressive slash line: .327/.424/.427.
 While receiving his degree in Exercise Sport Science, he improved upon his numbers even more his Senior season, and was named a Capitol One Academic All-American.